Engineering Insurance: How Small Business Insurance Protects Engineering Firms

-Engineering work is complex and involves unique expectations and financial risks.
+Engineering work is complex and involves specialized skills and methods for completing tasks.
+Consequently, firms face unique expectations and financial risks.
 Then, of course, there are the general risks that all businesses face.
-So, it’s important for engineering firms to assess their risks and get business insurance to cover them.
+So, it’s important for engineering firms to assess their risks and get engineer business insurance to cover them.

 There are six types of insurance that, as a group, we call engineering insurance.
 They are: professional liability insurance (also called errors and omissions insurance), general liability insurance, business owners policies (BOPs), workers’ compensation insurance, commercial auto insurance, and umbrella insurance.
 Each protects engineering firms from different types of risk.

 It’s important to get all of the policies that are relevant to your business, since the cost of an incident that isn’t covered by engineer insurance can be more than a small engineering firm can take on.
 Sadly, many small companies go out of business every year as a result of large financial burdens from lawsuits and other expenses they hadn’t prepared for.
 However, by obtaining the right engineer insurance, you can avoid this scenario.

 This article explains engineer insurance—what it is, what it costs, and what kind of real-world incidents it covers.